-Key Assessments - once every half term there is a substantive exam-style assessment
+Key Assessments - once every half term there is a substantive examination-style assessment

-These are assessment events which provide students with:
+These are formal assessment events which provide students with:

-- 1. A GCSE grade - 2.
-Constructive feedback on their performance in the assessment - 3.
-'Next steps' advice to take forward into future lessons and the next Key Assessment
+- 1. A GCSE Grade - 2.
+Feedback on their performance in the assessment - Next steps advice which will form part of a teacher-student 'feedback loop'